krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 Fields must be annotated with `@Inject`.
 Constructor parameters must not be annotated.

-A runtime exception is thrown when there's no provider for a service.
+A runtime exception is thrown if there's no provider for a service.
 A dependency may be declared `@Optional` in which case no exception is thrown.

-Note: a service must be annotated with `@Injectable` when it should be picked up by 'Package Modules', see above.
+Note: a service must be annotated with `@Injectable` when it should be picked up by <a href="#package-modules">Package Modules</a>.

 There are 3 kinds of providers:
 - `class A` -> `class A`: Wherever `class A` is requested, inject an instance of `class A` (example above)